How to Choose the Right Path as a Sound Healer in a Growing and Unregulated Field

 Creativity + care

-Sound healing is an art and a science.
+Sound healing is both an art and a science.
 It requires presence, integrity, and skill.

 What to Look for in a Teacher or Program